openorson/result/README.md

 [![npm](https://img.shields.io/npm/v/@orsonkit/result)](https://npmjs.com/package/@orsonkit/result)

 Functional processing function return results, eliminating try-catch in the code.
-This library is inspired by rust result enum, but not exactly the same as rust result enum.
+This library is inspired by rust result, but not exactly the same as rust result.
 I improved it to make it more suitable for JavasSript/TypeScript environment.

 ## Install